prasos/denarium-database/README.md

 To verify the origin, check that the transaction originates from our bitcoin address.
 To verify existence, calculate SHA256 of [coin.tsv](coin.tsv) and compare it to last bytes of OP_RETURN output of given bitcoin transaction.

+There is also [verify.py](verify.py) which does it automatically.
+See that file for instructions.